• Skip to main content

 This soft gingerbread cookie recipe is such fun to make each year!
 Cut them out as gingerbread men or in whatever shapes you like.
 With just a little spice and not too sweet, these cookies are a healthful treat.

-gingerbread men scattered randomly on white marble interspersed with evergreen sprigs
+decorated gingerbread men scattered on white surface.

 This recipe is free from gluten, grains, dairy, and refined sugar.
 And, if you're looking for gingerbread cookies without molasses, you're in the right place.
 You can feel good about making these ones with the kids this Christmas!